Discussion 3: Recursion

 .

 Recommended: Once your group has converged on a solution, it's time to practice your ability to describe your own code.
-Nominate someone to describe how your solution works and have them present to the group for practice.
-Then, tell this description to your TA for feedback (on Zoom if your TA is remote).
+Nominate someone to describe how your solution works for the group.
+If you'd like, you can even share your description with your TA.

 Extra Questions

-The questions below are recommended but optional.
-Don't worry if you don't get to them (but at least read the first one).
+The first question below is highly recommended but optional.
+Don't worry if you don't get to it (but at least read it and try out the game because it's pretty fun).

 Q5: Sevens